Visiting the National Underground Railroad Freedom Center in Cincinnati; (c) Soul Of America

 National Afro-American Museum Cultural Center

-DESCRIPTION: This valuable museum on Wilberforce University campus reopened in 2013
+DESCRIPTION: This invaluable museum on the Wilberforce University campus reopened in 2013

 DAYS & HOURS: Wed-Sat 9a-4p